 I am currently working on transforming my dissertation into a monograph that will follow Barea’s exile as the narrative thread helping me to explore the transnational intellectual configuration of exiles in the immediate post-WW2 period.
 Barea’s ideological transformation in contact with British affairs and leftist intellectuals and through his collaboration with the BBC’ global outreach effort during the war and beyond points to the importance after 1945 of the Cold War as the international framework against which (Spanish) intellectuals such as Barea had to define their politics.
 This becomes particularly tangible in the connections that these intellectuals established with transnational cultural enterprises – such as PEN or the Congress for Cultural Freedom – founded (and funded) with the central aim of disseminating values of freedom and democracy.
 This allows for an interpretation of Spanish Republican Exile culture which challenges its traditional readings within Spanish historiography.

-My work on the intersection of cultural relations and power has taken me to collaborative research on audiences of soft power and the digital turn like “The Culture Value of Shakespeare Lives 2016” project at the Open University, contributing to articles published in Participations: Journal of Audience & Reception Studies (2015) and The Routledge Handbook of Soft Power (2016).
+My work on the intersection of knowledge, power and technology has taken me to collaborative research on audiences of soft power and the digital turn like “The Culture Value of Shakespeare Lives 2016” project at the Open University, contributing to articles published in Participations: Journal of Audience & Reception Studies (2015) and The Routledge Handbook of Soft Power (2016).

 My publications include (full list in publications tab):